 Once a day, around 21:00 CET, we update a locally held version of the planet file from the latest OpenStreetMap data and split it into a number of pre-defined regions.
-This is done using the Osmosis and osm-history-splitter programs.
+This is done using the Osmosis and osmium programs (Osmosis to download updates, Osmium to apply them and split).

 Every couple of months we re-initialise our update process with a new planet file just to make sure we're not carrying over potential replication errors forever.